-24. Internet and Telephone Use
+25. Internet and Telephone Use

-Most of you will have cell phones as will your homestay families.
-Make sure you exchange numbers with all members in your homestay family, so you can phone or text (message) them when necessary.
+Most of you will have cell phones.
+We will provide you with a SIM card if you need one.
+Make sure you exchange numbers with all members in your homestay family, so you can phone or message them when necessary.